-Photo: The Gift of Life Trees, sculpted by Montana artist Jim Dolan, are displayed on the first floor of the Capitol and in the Scott Hart building.
-Photo Credit: Alyssa Mathieu
+Photo: The Gift of Life Tree, by Montana artist Jim Dolan, is proudly displayed in the Capitol every April in honor of Donate Life month Photo Credit: Alyssa Mathieu

 Want to become a registered organ donor?
-Visit our website: serve.mt.gov/commission-initiatives/Organ-Eye-and-Tissue-Donations
+Visit our website: serve.mt.gov/commission/organ-eye-tissue-donations

-Objective 4

-Optimize Office of Community Service infrastructure to support and sustain high performance with a culture of positive customer service, attitude of excellence, and accountability.
+14 Optimize Office of Community Service infrastructure to support and sustain high performance with a culture of positive customer service, attitude of excellence, and accountability.

-Goals

-Strategies

-1

-Fortify Commission and Office of Community Service internal operations and infrastructure